PIA VPN review

 The design of both of PIA’s mobile apps (Android and iOS) is almost identical to the desktop versions.

 The functionality is also very similar.
-For example, you can rearrange the connection options, view the full connection info, and snooze the VPN for a selected amount of time.
+For example, you can view the full connection info, and snooze the VPN for a selected amount of time.

 On the mobile operating system, the Settings menu is a bit different.
 Most features are renamed and simplified in comparison to the desktop apps of PIA VPN.
 For instance, the Android app allows you to use split tunneling only for specific apps but not for specific websites.

-For example, it can block access to your camera, microphone, and location from websites that do not ask for permission.
+For example, it can block access to your camera, microphone, and location from websites that don’t ask for permission.
 On top of that, it also disables the credit card and address autofill function, meaning you won’t accidentally buy something you didn’t mean to or your credentials won’t get stolen.

 Customer support